WabukoWabuko/RDBMS/RDBMSqueries.md

 # GROUPING SETS
 - used to group data by multiple combinations of columns in a single query.

-# RANK
-- assigns a rank to each row in a result set based on the values in one or more columns.

-# DENSE_RANK
-- assigns a rank to each row in a result set based on the values in one or more columns, and assigns the same rank to rows with the same values.

-# ROW_NUMBER
-- assigns a unique row number to each row in a result set.

 # PARTITION BY
 - used with ranking functions to partition a result set into subsets based on the values in one or more columns.